cea-hpc/modules/README.md

 python, ruby, cmake and r.

 Modules are useful in managing different versions of applications.
-Modules can also be bundled into metamodules that will load an entire suite of different applications.
+Modules can also be bundled into meta-modules that will load an entire suite of different applications.